-The True Story of a Haunted House in Mid-Michigan
+The True Story of a Flint-Area Haunted House

 All my life, I have hated haunted houses.
 Reason being, I grew up in one.
 Say what you will about ghosts or spirits being real, but if you had experienced what our family did in that old house, you’d be a little skittish too.